COVID-19 Precautions & Preparations

 ~Established strict table/chair sanitation protocols between guest seatings.

 ~Expanded our Evening Cocktails & Canapé Service to include a nightly Cottage Champagne & Canapé offering.
+Guests will have the option of enjoying Cocktails and Canapé Service in the privacy of their suite or cottage, or at their table in our dining rooms.

 ~We have suspended all buffets, self-serve BBQ’s and communal coffee services.